mryeminthu/budget-app/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+- I extend my gratitude to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) on Behance, who is the creator of the original design

-We would like to express my sincere thanks to Microverse for providing us with the resources and knowledge necessary to carry out this project.
+- We would like to express my sincere thanks to Microverse for providing us with the resources and knowledge necessary to carry out this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>